Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

 # 31 Working with Threads

 Threads are a facility provided by the operating system.
 A different process can run in each thread.
 Jai exposes this facility: programs can launch multiple threads so that several processes can run in parallel, that is: simultaneously.
 To use this you need the _Thread_ module.
-Jai provides platform-independent thread routines, as well as a Thread_Group functionality.
+Jai provides platform-independent thread routines, as well as Mutexes, Threading primitives, Semaphores and a ThreadGroup functionality.
+Thread is a struct, defined   in the module _Thread_.
 Each thread has its own Context.
 Because Temporary_Storage is in the Context, there's a separate storage space per thread, so you don't have to synchronize between threads, and it is fast.

 ## 31.1 Basics of threads